fijam/md-rec/README.md

 1. Connect the interface circuit to the remote connector on the MD recorder.
 2. Log in to Raspberry Pi and run the script in manual mode with `./md-rec.py --manual`

+### Reading track names from stdin

+In `./md-rec.py --stdin` mode you can integrate md-rec with your own software.
+Any newline-terminated string piped in will be sanitized to ASCII and saved.
+Send EOF to exit.

 ## Limitations